 Back to work in the Lumetri panel, use the control drop-down box at the top of the Lumetri panel to select which instance to adjust, turn instances on and off, and rename and “clear” (remove) instances.

 While we’re talking about stacking multiple layers of Lumetri … in the olden days, Premiere processed every flipping step of every instance, including every tool you hadn’t even touched.
-If you added a pair of instances to set a couple HSL keys, then you sit back and watch your computer bog down.
-Not any more: the only Lumetri processing by Premiere is for the specific tools that have been used.
+If you added a pair of instances to set a couple of HSL keys, then you sit back and watch your computer bog down.
+Not anymore: the only Lumetri processing by Premiere is for the specific tools that have been used.
 So go ahead and add another instance to give yourself one more HSL; it isn’t going to cause mayhem with performance anymore.

 So all put together, it’s a completely different working process … and with vastly improved capabilities and speed of work.
 Not everything works the way you expect of course … this is an NLE, after all … so getting the most out of it can be frustrating starting out.
 That’s what this series is aimed at … getting the most out of Lumetri, and getting it as quickly as possible.